QuadStingray/docker-speedtest-influxdb/README.md

 # Introduction
 Git-Repository to build [Docker](https://www.docker.com/) Container Image to run speedtest with [speedtest.net](http://www.speedtest.net/) to influxdb.
 The Implementation is inspired by https://github.com/frdmn/docker-speedtest
+Changed from speedtest.net to [mLab](https://speed.measurementlab.net/#/) Speedtest network.
+By using this Library you agree the [Measurement Lab Privacy Policy](https://www.measurementlab.net/privacy/).

 ## Contributing
 If you find this image helpfull, so you can see here how you can help: